kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/load-from.md

 By default, Kùzu will infer the column names and data types from the scan source automatically.
 - For Parquet, Pandas, Polars and PyArrow, column names and data types are always available in the data source
 - For CSV, we use header names as properties if available, otherwise we fallback naming to `column0, column1, ...`.
 We also assume that all data types are `STRING` if no data type information is available in the header
-- For JSON, we use keys as column names, and infer a common data type from each key's values
+- For JSON, we use keys as column names, and infer a common data type from each key's values.
+To use `LOAD FROM` with JSON, you need to have the [JSON extension](/extensions/json) installed.
+More details on using `LOAD FROM` with JSON files is provided on the documentation page for the [JSON extension](/extensions/json).

 To enforce specific column names and data types when reading, you can use the `LOAD WITH HEADERS (<name> <dataType>, ...)
 FROM ...` syntax.